Rocket Launch

 GSMultiStageBooster

-Number of Stages Number of stages in the booster.
+Number of Stage: The number of stages in the booster.
+(The payload counts as a stage).

 Guidance